blamz/AccessHQ/README.md

     * Locate the correct link on the page, listed under "Selenium Client & WebDriver Language Bindings" and in line with "Java"
     * Click Download
     * Unzip the contents, the jar files will be imported into eclipse.
-* TestNG
-  * Note: this is packaged in the source code
-  * Instructions to install are listed in usage section

 Note:
 * The links are suggestions, you may use your own source